Frequently Asked Questions

 Besides the tuition as outlined on the program page, you additionally need to budget for airfare.
 You will also need to budget for food, entertainment, incidentals, etc. For breakdowns of costs of living in various cities, see Numbeo.com, which crowdsources cost information to give you cost ranges to plan for basic needs.

 Are refunds possible?

 After you have applied for your SRAS program, SRAS immediately begins the process of arranging your visa, housing, tuition, and other program components as listed and needed.
 All of these things take time, and must be arranged and paid for well in advance to make sure that students will be able to easily and safely enter their host country and begin their program.
 Once funds are committed, they are non-refundable.
 Based on this fact, our refund policy is as follows:

 you receive your acceptance letter.
 The only exception to this rule is if you make it very clear upon applying that your ability to participate in the program is entirely dependent upon funding (such as FLAS awards, Gilman Scholarships, etc.

-Tuition (less deposit) is fully refundable if we are notified in writing at least 30 days before your departure date.
+Tuition (less deposit and any expenses incurred) is fully refundable if we are notified in writing at least 30 days before your departure date.
 Internship fees are also refundable at this point, minus a penalty fee of $250 (this is in addition to the $250 non-refundable deposit).